Eco-Flow/training/docs/nfcore_rnaseq.md

 </details>
 <br>
-2. Now we need to find the data and start building the samplesheet.
+2. Now we need to find the data and start building the samplesheet.csv file.
 The raw data are in `./data`.
 Can you build yourself a sample sheet with the data provided using their full paths.
 <br>
 <br>
 <details>